Delaware ABLE Plan – DEPENDABLE

 What are the eligibility requirements?

 If your disability began before age 26, you’re eligible for an ABLE account regardless of your current age.
-(Starting January 1, 2026, the age of disability onset is being raised to 46!)
+As of January 1, 2026, the age of disability onset is now 46!
 While the State of Delaware does not require you to prove your eligibility, it’s best to have a record of your diagnosis signed by your doctor and/or a benefits verification letter from the Social Security Administration.

 How do I sign up?